PPatty666/St_Pete_FL_Property_Flood_Risk/probabilistic_models/README.md

 # Working progress to improve the current Gaussian Process model

-We want to add one more variable (waterfront) in the linear part, however, based on the sampling results from our last experiment, we got a small portion of divergence at the beginning of our first chain.
+We want to add one more variable (waterfront) to the linear part.
+However, based on the sampling results from our last experiment, we observed a small amount of divergence at the beginning of our first chain.

-The current thought is that this issue can be solved by increasing the number of burn-in samples.
+Our current thought is that this issue can be addressed by increasing the number of burn-in samples.

-However, we are also kind of worried if the General Additive Model with Gaussian components will make sampling process exponentially challenging for each additional variable in the linear part.
-(Although waterfront is possibly the last variable we want to add)
+However, we are also somewhat concerned that adding more variables to the linear part of the General Additive Model with Gaussian components could make the sampling process exponentially more challenging.
+(Although waterfront is likely the last variable we plan to add.)

-We will ask our questions in the probabilistic modelling community can keep updating our work here!
+We will ask our questions in the probabilistic modeling community and continue to update our work here!

 ![](https://media1.giphy.com/media/v1.Y2lkPTc5MGI3NjExdDFvamY4N3Y1dGIzMDdvZWZqNTA0aWdydDV2eTlzYndkNXhzcmh0cCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/3o6Mb6SWEyKAInmLkI/giphy.gif)